pyccel/pyccel/docs/compiler.md

 Pyccel offers the `--conda-warnings` flag which takes one of the following options : `off`, `basic`, `verbose`.
 This controls the visibility of Conda-related warnings.
 The default value is `basic` which indicates when folders are ignored.
 The `verbose` option additionally outputs a list of all ignored folders.
-If these folders souldn't be ignored then this can be avoided by using a user-defined compiler file as described above.
+If these folders should not be ignored then this can be avoided by using a user-defined compiler file as described above.
 The `off` option suppresses all Conda-related warnings.